 - Tailored care for HPV-associated head and neck cancers, including strategies to "de-escalate" the treatment and lessen the side effects of treatment for HPV-associated cancer.
 Our personalized approach decreases the intensity of treatment based on how well a patient's cancer responds to chemotherapy.
 After the chemotherapy shrinks the tumor, patients are treated with surgery and 40% less radiation focused on a much smaller area.
 This advanced approach resulted in the nation's leading survival rate for such cancers: ~95% of our patients were still alive after two years, and patients treated with less radiation were less likely to need feeding tubes.
 Learn more: PubMed study abstract or read the original study published in the Annals of Oncology (PDF)

-- Organ-sparing combined radiation and chemotherapy approaches, which can cure locally advanced head and neck cancers of the tongue and voice box without major surgery while preserving speech, voice and swallowing functions.
+- Organ-sparing combined radiation and chemotherapy approaches, which can cure locally advanced head and neck cancers of the tongue and larynx (voice box) without major surgery while preserving speech, voice and swallowing functions.
 UChicago Medicine pioneered this approach.

 - State-of-the-art, minimally invasive surgical approaches for cancers in the throat, tonsils and base of tongue, including robotic surgery for the throat, laser microsurgery for cancer of the voice box and natural orifice surgery involving the transoral approach for thyroid disorders.